zuozhenggh/learning-library/developer-library/apex/forms-to-apex-migration-dbcs/create-apex-forms-migration-app/create-apex-forms-migration-app.md

 ### Prerequisites

-- Have Oracle Autonomous Database already running in OCI.
+- Have DBCS Database already running in OCI.
 - Have Oracle APEX Workspace defined for the migration project